Spyderisk/ontopublish/ontology/initial-modelling.md

 Similarly, as given, threats, threat causes, and asset properties are considered to be sub-classes of causal entities (things with likelihood).
 The motivation here appears to be that these are all things which can have a likelihood.

 I have modelled this in two ways.
-First, I have modelled 'causal entity' as a SKOS concept scheme.
+First, I have modelled 'causal entity' as part of a SKOS concept scheme.
 The hierarchy is modelled using `skos:broader` and `skos:broaderTransitive`.
 Second, I have associated everything defined as a sub-class of 'causal entity' to have a 'likelihood' property.
 This likelihood is also modelled as a SKOS concept scheme, with order imposed using `skos:OrderedCollection`.

 ## Asset behaviours and trustworthiness